siremey/Nigeria_drought/README.md

 # Nigeria_drought
-Personal work on Nigeria drought analysis using geemap
+A Personal project on Nigeria Drought Assessment using GEEMAP